loning/universe/formal_theory.md

 where:
 - $G_{\mu\nu}$ is the Einstein tensor, describing classical gravity
 - $\Lambda$ is the cosmological constant
-- $\alpha$ is the quantum gravity coupling constant
+- $\alpha$ is the quantum gravity coupling constant, with magnitude $\alpha \sim \frac{\hbar G}{c^3}$
 - $Q_{\mu\nu}$ is the quantum correction tensor, defined as:

 $$Q_{\mu\nu} = \frac{\delta S_{\text{von Neumann}}(\rho_Q)}{\delta g^{\mu\nu}}$$

+The quantum correction term can be interpreted as the feedback effect of spacetime curvature on quantum entanglement entropy, reflecting how spacetime geometry influences quantum information flow.
 In the classical limit where $\alpha \to 0$, standard general relativity is recovered.

 ## State Transformation Relations